-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Equity Markets

-Wall Street futures pointed to a slightly lower start Tuesday as traders return to work after the Memorial Day weekend.
-In Canada, futures signalled a flat open in Toronto, with financial stocks likely to get some attention as the last of Canada's biggest banks posts its latest results.
+Financial stocks will likely get some attention today as the last of Canada's biggest banks posts its latest results.
 Bank of Nova Scotia topped market expectations with an adjusted profit of $1.62.
 Analysts had expected the figure to come in closer to $1.56.
 Scotiabank also announced plans for a share buyback amounting to about 2 per cent of its outstanding stock.
 So far, most of the country's big banks have been able to sidestep a jittery housing market and worries over the U.S. business climate to post better-than-expected results in the latest quarter.
 Laurentian Bank also reported earnings Tuesday, posting adjusted earnings per share of $1.39, ahead of estimates of $1.37.
 As well, Laurentian raised its dividend by a penny.

-The energy sector could also draw some attention as Kinder Morgan pushes ahead with its initial public offering on the Toronto Stock Exchange, despite new political challenges emerging in B.C. to its proposed Trans Mountain pipeline expansion.
+The energy sector could also draw some attention as Kinder Morgan Canada pushes ahead with its initial public offering on the Toronto Stock Exchange, despite new political challenges emerging in B.C. to its proposed Trans Mountain pipeline expansion.
 Earlier in the week, the provincial NDP and Green Party leaders said they have a deal to form government and will oppose the project.
 Prime Minister Justin Trudeau said Tuesday that the pipeline will proceed regardless of political threats.

 On Wall Street, economic reports will be front and centre.
 The U.S. Commerce Department said Tuesday consumer spending rose 0.4 per cent in April after a 0.3-per-cent rise in March.
 It was the best showing since December.
 Incomes rose 0.4 per cent.
 U.S. consumer confidence figures are due at 10 a.m.